-This was a small, intimate class in the still-new Tribeca outpost of Pure Barre.
+This was a small, intimate class in the still-new Pure Barre Tribeca outpost.
 We liked instructor Katrina’s music and attitude and would absolutely take her hard class again as a toning addition to our existing workout routine.
 We love the location and think that as more people find out about Pure Barre Tribeca, this studio will be hopping with people in no time.

 Every Pure Barre class, regardless of studio, follows the same formula: standing warm-up punctuated by planks, then moving into arms with weights.
 This is followed by thighs, then seat, then two separate ab sections: one at/under the barre and then a section on mats on the floor.